-Students in the Honors Program are privileged to a more rigorous and broad-based liberal arts education at Gonzaga University.
+Students in the Honors Program experience a more rigorous and broad-based liberal arts education at Gonzaga University.
 Honors students must complete the Honors core, an expansion of the general University core, in addition to completing the requirements for their specific majors.
 The Honors core consists of two components: the Honors seminar classes and the Honors colloquia.

 The Honors seminars are classes that fulfill the University core requirements but are tailored specifically for Honors students.
 Classes generally place emphasis on discussion and reflections on readings.
 Many of the classes are taught in the Hopkins House seminar room, which provides an ideal atmosphere for lively face-to-face dialogue around a single table.
 Faculty for Honors seminars are recruited from the best teachers the University has to offer.
 Every effort is made to ensure that a wide diversity of faculty enjoy the opportunity of teaching Honors students in the areas about which they are most passionate.

-Philosophy: There are four Honors philosophy seminars mirroring the general philosophy core of the University: Critical Thinking, Human Nature, Ethics, and a seminar on the philosophy of technology linked to the Junior Colloquium (see below).
+Philosophy: There are four Honors philosophy seminars mirroring the general philosophy core of the University: Reasoning, Philosophy of Human Nature, Ethics, and a seminar on the Philosophy of Technology (which also counts as the Core Integration Seminar).

 Speech: There is an Honors Rhetoric seminar.